MariaPdg/image-autoencoding/README.md

 ### Metrics

-There is a huge issue regarding the evaluation of generative models.
+There is a huge issue in the existing literature regarding the evaluation of generative models.
 We evaluated the reconstruction ability with the common image similarity metrics:

 * Pearson Correlation Coefficient (PCC)